Code-Fellows-Projects/lab-01/README.md

 ## SMACSS and Responsive Web Design

 + About
     + Building a single responsive web page using mobile-first approach.
-Practice with media query.
+Practice with media query and flexbox.

 + Author:
     + Stacy